 Or, to zoom in on any particular bin, click the bin and then click Zoom in.
 Interana applies the relevant filters in your query.

 Whichever way you filter the range, zoom out by clicking the trash icons next to the value filter.

 Note that ranges (and percentiles) identify inclusive and exclusive elements.
 A bracket indicates an inclusive range, and a parenthesis indicates an exclusive range.
 For example, integers described with this notation are as follows:

 - (0, 3) = 0, 1, 2, 3.

 To adjust the binning while you are zooming or adjusting the range, click Modify Bin+Measure.

 You can adjust the bin size or count.
 When you pick one, Interana automatically recalculates the other based on the range of values in your bin property and applied filters.

-For example, consider an event property called SongLength.
+As a basic example, consider a music service dataset with an event property called SongLength.

 If you are interested in the distribution of songs played over the past couple weeks, irrespective of the unique songs, then distribute across SongLength, using the default query.